Family ALESTIDAE Cockerell 1910 (African Tetras)

 Micralestes pabrensis (Roman 1966) -ensis, Latin suffix denoting place: Reservoir of Pabré, White Volta basin, 22 kilometers northeast of Ouagodougou, Burkina Faso, type locality

-Micralestes schelly Stiassny & Mamonekene 2007 in honor of American ichthyologist Robert C. Schelly, American Museum of Natural History, colleague and “intrepid” collector of the type series [presumably a noun in apposition, without the patronymic “i”]
+Micralestes schelly Stiassny & Mamonekene 2007 in honor of American ichthyologist Robert C. Schelly, American Museum of Natural History, colleague and “intrepid” collector of the type series [presumably a noun in apposition, without the genitive “i”]

 Micralestes stormsi Boulenger 1902 in honor of Lieut.
 Maurice Joseph Auguste Marie Raphael Storms (1875–1941), Belgian Army, who collected holotype and presented it to the Brussels Museum; Boulenger said he is cousin of the late Raymond Storms, “so well known for his important contributions to paleoichthyology”